 The major paint and color influencers have announced their 2020 colors of the year – and for the most part we’ll be swimming in a sea of blues!
-Blue hues are generally known to create a calming and relaxing atmosphere, a reflection of the impact that wellness has had in interior design.
-Let’s explore these leading colors and our recommended Karndean color pairings.
+In interior design, blue hues are generally known to create a calming and relaxing atmosphere, reflecting the lifestyle trend toward self-care.
+Let’s explore these leading colors, how you can incorporate them into your home, and what Karndean Designfloors pair well with them.

 Sherwin Williams: Naval

-Because Naval is so universal, there are numerous Karndean Designfloors with which to pair it.
+We can envision Naval paired with many of our flooring choices.
 Some of our favorites include Salvaged Barnwood, a highly characterful floor with a wide range of brown hues, to amp up the drama.
-If you’d like a lighter color to brighten and add balance to a space, Vanilla Oak is a minimalistic, clean-lined visual, while Aged Redwood has more rustic charm.
-If you wish to play up the Art Deco theme or prefer a stone visual, the metallic-like finish and steely charcoal base of Ferra adds a subtle nod to this style.
+If you’d like a lighter color to brighten and add balance to your space, Vanilla Oak is a minimalistic, clean-lined visual while Aged Redwood has more rustic charm.
+If you wish to play up the Art Deco theme or prefer a stone visual, the metallic finish and steely charcoal base of Ferra fits this style.

 PPG Paints: Chinese Porcelain

-PPG Paints also selected a blue shade, Chinese Porcelain, “a blend of cobalt and moody, ink blue that imparts calmness and restful sleep while also offering the spirit of hopefulness.”
+The trend of blue hues continues with PPG Paints’ Chinese Porcelain, “a blend of cobalt and moody, ink blue that imparts calmness and restful sleep while also offering the spirit of hopefulness.”
 This color is meant to offer an escape from our technologically driven culture.
+As a muted navy tone, Chinese Porcelain can function as the main color of a space or can be a backdrop against which brighter colors can really pop.
+If you found Naval to be too dark, you may prefer Chinese Porcelain.

 Because this shade of blue is lighter, you can pair it with floors that have yellow and beige tones.
-Our limestone-inspired Sable tiles provide a neutral base that you can design a space around.
-If you’re seeking a traditional wood look or one with more rustic character, Reclaimed Chestnut’s golden highlights will draw out the color of Chinese Porcelain.
-For a more contemporary environment, you could choose a floor with gray undertones, like our Baltic Washed Oak or Shadow Fabric Oak, whose tones drift between gray and beige.
+If you plan to use Chinese Porcelain in a kitchen or bathroom, our limestone-inspired Sable tiles provide a neutral base that allows the blue to be the focus.
+If you like a traditional wood look or one with more rustic character, Reclaimed Chestnut’s golden highlights draw out the color of Chinese Porcelain, however you choose to use it in your space.
+You could also select floors with gray undertones, like our Baltic Washed Oak or Shadow Fabric Oak, whose tones drift between gray and beige.

 Pantone: Classic Blue

-Classic Blue aspires to be more than just a calming influence, but rather a “dependable and stable foundation on which to build as we cross the threshold into a new era.”
-As a new decade begins in 2020, this color evokes inward reflection and the opportunity to re-center our thoughts.
+Classic Blue aspires to be a calming influence and beyond - a “dependable and stable foundation on which to build as we cross the threshold into a new era.”
+As a new decade begins in 2020, this color evokes inward reflection and the opportunity to re-center ourselves.
+Given the meaning behind this color, you may wish to incorporate it in your bedroom or bathroom décor or textiles for its calming effects or in a home office to inspire fresh thoughts and to quell work-related stress levels.

-We paired this color with some of our floors that have slightly cool undertones, like Natural Walnut, an overall traditional floor with chocolate brown hues.
-For projects requiring a contemporary look, Smoked Koa provides a beautiful gray backdrop, while Carbon’s weathered steel visual complements a more industrial aesthetic.
-For a more playful space, look to Lemon Spotted Gum’s streamlined grain and blonde highlights.
+When pairing Classic Blue with flooring, look to colors with slightly cool undertones, like Natural Walnut, an overall traditional floor with chocolate brown hues.
+If your style is more contemporary, Smoked Koa provides a beautiful gray backdrop, while Carbon’s weathered steel visual complements a more industrial aesthetic.
+If you prefer to brighten your space with a lighter floor, Lemon Spotted Gum has cool, crisp lines.

 Behr: Back to Nature

-If you’re looking to use lighter colors on a project, get “Back to Nature” with an invigorating, yet muted shade of green by Behr.
-Like the previous colors, this hue reflects our need for nature’s calming influence and sense of balance in life, but in a brighter alternative.
+If blue isn’t your color of choice, or perhaps it doesn’t coordinate with your existing décor, these next two colors offer an alternative.
+Get “Back to Nature” with an invigorating, yet muted shade of green by Behr that reflects our need for nature’s calming influence and sense of balance in life.

-Use this color across sectors, including multi-family, assisted living or retail to liven up the environment and inspire – whether it’s inspiration to start a new day, to heal or to shop.
 This color can be easily paired with woods that have golden tones, including Stamford or Warm Ash, or you could make it pop by pairing it with our White Painted Pine.
-You may also choose a complementary gray-brown tile look - we especially like it against Santi Limestone, which has a swirling pattern that can add texture to a space.
+You may also choose a complementary gray-brown tile look - we especially like it against [Santi Limestone], which has a swirling pattern that can add texture to your space.

 Benjamin Moore: First Light

-If it’s Scandi style you’re after, pair First Light with Glacier Oak or Texas White Ash, which each have simple lines and rosy undertones.
+One characteristic of Scandinavian style is clean lines and lighter color tones.
+So if it’s Scandi style you’re after, pair First Light with Glacier Oak or Texas White Ash, which each have simple lines and rosy undertones.
 For a understated, yet sophisticated stone visual, try our Grey Riven Slate.
-If you plan to simply use First Light as an accent color and prefer the floor be the focus, our Weathered American Pine will add character to any space.
+If you plan to simply use First Light as an accent color and prefer the floor be the focus, our Weathered American Pine will add character to any room in your home.

 No matter which 2020 color of the year you chose to incorporate into your home, these colors will calm, center and inspire!
 Be sure to follow us on social media and share how you’ve used these colors throughout the year!